zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ## Learning Goals

 - Render JSON from a Rails controller
-- Define the JSON content being sent
+- Customize the JSON content being sent

 ## Introduction